tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 | `--append` | `-` | Don't delete current data in the database

-The `doctrine:reload-data` task drops the database, recreates it and loads fixtures Call it with:
+The `doctrine:reload-data` task drops the database, recreates it and loads
+fixtures:

     php symfony doctrine:reload-data